SMALL GRANTS PROGRAMME

 The County’s Small Grants Programme (SGP) makes available grant funding to assist Clubs to improve their facilities and pitches.
-The funding exists principally to provide a kick-start to major capital projects, such as the building of a new clubhouse or to improve changing room facilities, but subject to the financial resources being available, it may also be used to support smaller projects.
+The funding exists principally to provide a kick-start to major capital projects, such as the building of a new clubhouse or to improve changing room facilities, but subject to the financial resources being available, it is also used to support smaller projects.
 Grants from the SGP are available to all the County’s clubs.

-- Applications will be accepted from all clubs at whatever Level and applications should clearly explain:
+Applications will be accepted from all clubs at whatever Level and applications should clearly explain:

 - The amount being applied for